Skip to main content

 • Using the Global Variable in User Interaction:

 User: Do you have any discount codes?
-Bot: Yes, you can use the code {{{variables.promoCode}}} to get a discount on your purchase!.
+AI-agent: Yes, you can use the code {{{variables.promoCode}}} to get a discount on your purchase!.

 In this example, 'promoCode' is a global variable that holds the current promotion code.
-Any user interacting with the chatbot can access this variable, ensuring that the promotion code is consistently communicated to all users.
+Any user interacting with the AI-agent can access this variable, ensuring that the promotion code is consistently communicated to all users.

 System Variables